GoogleScholar

 RoboCons is a European, interdisciplinary research project that aims to make the construction industry fit for the future by integrating advanced robotics and digital methods into construction practice.
 Learn more here about the EU-HORIZON project.

-Consortium leadership of the BMBF-funded competence center for the research and evaluation of human-robot interaction in public spaces (ZEN-MRI).
+Consortium leader of the BMBF-funded competence center for research and evaluation of human-robot interaction in public spaces (ZEN-MRI).
 Learn more here.

-Consortium leadership of the FAIR-COM subproject within the project “Trading Off Non-Functional Properties of Machine Learning” (TOPML), funded under the “Breakthroughs in Artificial Intelligence” program of the Carl Zeiss Foundation.
-Learn more here.
+Lead in the sub-project FAIR-COM within the project “Trading Off Non-Functional Properties of Machine Learning” (TOPML) of the funding line “Breakthroughs in Artificial Intelligence” of the Carl-Zeiss-Stiftung foundation.
+You can find out more here.

 2026